 When brainstorming recipes for this holiday season, I knew I wanted to share some healthy holiday cookie recipe ideas.
 I love getting together with the ladies in my family for holiday baking.
 We make a point to do it every year and it’s such a fun tradition.

-What I don’t love is having sugary, not so healthy treats all over my house after a day of baking.
+What I don’t love is having sugary, not-so-healthy treats all over my house after a day of baking.
 With that in mind, I’ve been determined to make upgraded versions of all of my faves.
-So far, I have created EBF-friendly versions for a bunch of holiday cookie recipes including these healthy no bake cookies and these almond flour crescent cookies.
+So far, I have created EBF-friendly versions for a bunch of holiday cookie recipes including no bake cookies, cut-out cookies and my Nanny’s crescent cookies.